I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 It’s hard to say who won this color battle.
 Both are great gray paint colors.
 It basically comes down to the undertones that can come out to play.
 If you are looking for more of an earthy, muddy gray Revere Pewter is it.
 For a light gray paint color that doesn’t come across as muddy, Agreeable gray is it.

-If I had to choose between the two, and I was basing it off of what customers ask for, I’d go with Agreeable Gray.
+If I had to choose between the two, and I was basing it on what customers ask for, I’d go with Agreeable Gray.

 Check out my full in-depth Agreeable Gray Review